 Service is an important aspect of Greek Life.
 In 2017, UM Greeks donated over 10,000 hours of their time to local and national organizations, including:

 - The Missoula Food Bank

 - Relay for Life

 Each Chapter has an individual organization that they donate to.

 Membership in a fraternity or sorority is through a mutual selection process, known as recruitment.
 Participating in recruitment provides an excellent opportunity to meet people and learn more about the Greek community, but in no way requires you to join a chapter.

-Join us at an Orientation September 3 at 6:00 in the UC Ballroom.
+Join us at an Orientation September 9 at 6:00 pm in the UC Ballroom.
 Formal Recruitment is September 12-15 at 5:00 pm in the UC Theater.
 To register, please fill out the Sorority Recruitment Form.

 Formal Recruitment will take place September 9-14 at each of the respective chapter facilities.
 To register, please fill out the Fraternity Interest Form.